akka/akka/akka-docs/src/main/paradox/typed/style-guide.md

 * Incoming messages to an actor are typically called commands, and therefore the super type of all messages that an actor can handle is typically @scala[`sealed trait Command`]@java[`interface Command {}`].

-* Use past tense for the events persisted by an `EventSourcedBehavior` since those represent facts that has happened, e.g. `Incremented`.
+* Use past tense for the events persisted by an `EventSourcedBehavior` since those represent facts that have happened, for example `Incremented`.